locationtech/geomesa/docs/user/datastores/query_interceptor.rst

 ++++++++++++++++++++

 The temporal query guard will block queries which exceed a maximum temporal duration.
 Any query which attempts to return a larger time period will be stopped.
+This guard also applies the full table scan guard.
-This will not affect queries against indices that do not have a temporal component (for example, feature ID and attribute queries), nor queries that do not have any temporal component at all (which can usually be blocked by ``geomesa.scan.block-full-table``).
+The temporal query guard will not affect queries which do not execute a full table scan against indices that do not have a temporal component (for example, feature ID and attribute queries).

 To enable the guard, add ``org.locationtech.geomesa.index.planning.guard.TemporalQueryGuard`` to ``geomesa.query.interceptors`` as indicated above, and set the duration using ``geomesa.guard.temporal.max.duration``: